open-edge-insights/video-ingestion/README.md

 The high level logical flow of VideoIngestion pipeline is as below:
 1. VideoIngestion main program reads the ingestor and filter configuration
-2. After reading the config, it starts the zmq publisher thread, single/multiple filter threads per filter configuration and ingestor thread based on ingestor configuration.
+2. After reading the config, it starts the messagebus publisher thread, single/multiple filter threads per filter configuration and ingestor thread based on ingestor configuration.
 It exits whenever an exception occurs during this startup sequence.
 3. Ingestor thread reads from the ingestor configuration and adds